dfki-ric/phobos/README.md

 Phobos is an add-on for the open-source 3D modeling software [Blender](http://www.blender.org) that enables the creation and modification of WYSIWYG robot models for use in robot frameworks like ROS and ROCK or in real-time simulations such as MARS or Gazebo.
 Phobos allows to export completed models in formats such as URDF or SMURF and meshes as STereoLithography (.stl), Wavefront (.obj) or Collada (.dae).

+Phobos was initiated and is currently developed at the [Robotics Innovation Center](http://robotik.dfki-bremen.de/en/startpage.html) of the [German Research Center for Artificial Intelligence (DFKI)](http://www.dfki.de) in Bremen, together with the [Robotics Group](http://www.informatik.uni-bremen.de/robotik/index_en.php) of the [University of Bremen](http://www.uni-bremen.de/en.html).

+User documentation can be found in the [Phobos Wiki](https://github.com/rock-simulation/phobos/wiki) and source documentation on [Phobos' Github Page](http://rock-simulation.github.io/phobos).

 Please contact [Kai von Szadkowski](http://robotik.dfki-bremen.de/en/about-us/staff/kavo01.html) for any inquiries, or any questions and feedback not suited for the issues page.

 ## Announcements